ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

     local is_inside = vim.fn['vimtex#env#is_inside'](name)
     return (is_inside[1] > 0 and is_inside[2] > 0)
 end
--- Some concrete examples---adapt as needed
-tex_utils.in_equation = function()  -- equation environment detection
+-- A few concrete environments---adapt as needed tex_utils.in_equation = function()  -- equation environment detection
     return tex_utils.in_env('equation')
 end